GulcanC/BOOTSTRAP-4/README.md

-# UDEMY COURSE - BOOTSTRAP PROJECT 1
+# UDEMY COURSE - BOOTSTRAP PROJECT 2

 ## Go to the Project Page
 ❗ https://gulcanc.github.io/BOOTSTRAP-4-PAGE/

 ## The Purpose of the Project
-💦 Learning and creating high quality Bootstrap 4 theme and UI from scratch
+💦 Learning and creating high quality Bootstrap 4 theme

 💦 Learning the Bootstrap 4 utilities, classes, components & JS widgets using a custom sandbox environment

 💦 Learn semantic HTML5 & modern CSS3 techniques

+💦 Using CSS Preprocessor Program "Sass", "Syntactically Awesom Style Sheets"

 ## About the Project